12 Most-Bang-for-Your-Buck Home Improvement Projects

 Make Exterior Improvements

-One of the easiest projects you can do is give your front door a fresh coat of paint.
-Replace vinyl siding that is cracked or broken, paint exterior trim and window shutters and fix any sidewalks that are chipped or pitted.
+One of the easiest projects you can do is paint your front door.
+Also, replace vinyl siding that is cracked or broken, paint exterior trim and window shutters and fix any sidewalks that are chipped or pitted.